Evidence-based

 There are many studies available that support turmeric’s pain fighting abilities like this one managing arthritis pain with daily turmeric use.
 (6.)

-I also came across a small Iranian study that found a reduction in frequency of migraine attacks when turmeric and omega 3 fatty acids were taken together as a daily migraine preventative.
+I also came across a small Iranian study that found a reduction in frequency of migraine attacks when turmeric and omega-3 fatty acids were taken together as a daily migraine preventive.
 (7.)
 Yet another small study that showed turmeric can increase the effectiveness of naproxen.
 Since naproxen is my abortive of choice, I can’t wait to try this one out myself during my next painful attack.
 (8.)

 Should you consider a supplement that has only a few studies for migraine use?